Are you thinking about taking supplements to try to ease aches that seem to stick around? There are some that may help.

 If you have very low levels of this vitamin -- found in many animal products and fortified foods -- it can worsen or even cause some types of nerve pain.

 Older adults, vegans (people who eat no animal products at all), and those with certain health conditions are more likely to not get enough B12.
-Some medicines also make it harder to your body to absorb this vitamin.
+Some medicines also make it harder for your body to absorb this vitamin.

 If you think you might be low in it, ask your doctor to check.